Extract, Analyse and Display Permutation Results

 permutations or simulations.

-method of permustats
+The summary method of permustats estimates the

 standardized effect sizes (SES) as the difference of observed